Preston-Landers/Prompt-Like-A-Pro/README.md

 # Prompt Like a Pro

 By Preston Landers.
 Feel free to share and reuse per the [copyright license](./LICENSE).
-I would appreciate a link back or credit.
+I appreciate a link back or credit.

-This is my attempt at distilling what I've learned about interacting with AIs (mainly Large Language Models or LLMs) and some of my personal notes on terminology and other concepts.
-Although I mainly use AI for coding and software architecture, network debugging, etc., this advice should be broadly applicable to most people who are trying to move beyond simple "how do I do X?" type prompts and really unlock more power.
+This is my attempt at distilling what I've learned about interacting with AIs (mainly Large Language Models or LLMs) as well as some of my personal notes on terminology, and other more philosophical thoughts.
+Although I mainly use AI for coding and software architecture, network debugging, etc., this advice should be broadly applicable to anyone who is trying to move beyond simple "how do I do X?" type questions and really unlock advanced capabilities.

 This information is up to date as of June, 2025.

-If you just want a quick summary, read the [TL;DR](#tldr-too-long-didnt-read).
+If you want just a quick summary, read the [TL;DR](#tldr-too-long-didnt-read).
 You can also get a quick overview of some major
 [cloud AI providers](#about-the-major-cloud-providers).

 The [prompting tips](#prompting-tips) are in approximate order from more general and introductory to more intermediate and advanced usage.

+My first thought after interacting with modern LLMs was ...
+[but how does it know stuff](#but-how-does-it-know)?
+How is it possible that I can talk to an algorithm?
+Not only that, but in many ways it seems a lot smarter than me...?

-There is a section of [terminology and definitions](#terminology-notes) at the end.
+There is a section of notes on [terminology and definitions](#terminology-notes) at the end.

 ## TL;DR (Too Long; Didn't Read)